Word joiner

-The word joiner does not produce any space and prohibits a line break at its position.
-Thus, it is a nonbreaking space with zero width.

 The word joiner replaces the zero-width no-break space (ZWNBSP, U+FEFF), as a usage of the no-break space of zero width.
-Character U+FEFF is intended for use as a byte order mark (BOM) at the start of a file.
-However, if encountered elsewhere, it should, according to Unicode, be treated as a zero-width no-break space.
+The ZWNBSP is originally and currently used as the byte order mark (BOM) at the start of a file.
+However, if encountered elsewhere, it should, according to Unicode, be treated as a word joiner, a no-break space of zero width.

 The deliberate use of U+FEFF for this purpose is deprecated as of Unicode 3.2, with the word joiner strongly preferred.